MicrosoftDocs/edge-developer/microsoft-edge/webview2/Roadmap.md

 # Microsoft Edge WebView2 Roadmap
 ### Last Updated: May 2020

 The WebView2 control allows developers to embed web technologies in their native applications.
-This document outlines the prospective roadmap for WebView2 through 2020 and into 2021.
+This document outlines the prospective roadmap for WebView2.

 WebView2 is under active development and the roadmap will continue to evolve based on market changes and customer feedback, so please note that the plans outlined here aren't exhaustive and are subject to change.